pyodide/pyodide/docs/building_from_sources.md

 ```

 This will,
- - not include freetype and libpng libraries, meaning that matplotlib cannot be built
+ - not include freetype and libpng libraries (it won't be possible to build matplotlib)
  - not include the jedi library, disabling auto-completion in iodide

 As as a result the size will of the core pyodide binaries will be ~15% smaller.